 Children should be assessed for overall growth and development during and after cancer treatment and referred for early endocrine review where there are concerns regarding growth velocity or delayed/precocious puberty.
-Testicular volume and serum FSH, LH, testosterone and inhibin B (if available) provide useful indicators of gonadal damage [123, 125].
-Semen analysis should be offered to AYA and adults 12 months after treatment completion [71].
-Those whose fertility is shown to be unaffected or restored and who have sperm banked from pre-treatment should be encouraged to arrange for banked sperm to be discarded.
+Testicular volume and serum FSH, LH, testosterone, and inhibin B (if available) provide useful indicators of gonadal damage [132, 134, 161,162].
+Semen analysis should be offered to AYA and adults 12 months after treatment completion [74].
+Those whose fertility is shown to be unaffected or restored and who have sperm banked from pre-treatment, should be encouraged to arrange for banked sperm to be discarded [162].

-It is important to discuss contraception with sexually active cancer survivors, even where fertility is impaired.
+It is important to discuss contraception with sexually active cancer survivors, even where fertility is impaired and document the discussion in the medical record.

-Children born to cancer survivors are not at increased risk of birth defects, genetic disorders or chromosomal abnormalities [50-52].
+Children born to cancer survivors are not at increased risk of birth defects, genetic disorders, or chromosomal abnormalities [53-55].